Summer Palace (album)

 Summer Palace is the first full-length album by UK indie pop band Sunny Day Sets Fire.
 It was released in the US in 2008 by Iamsound, and in 2009 by UK label Wonderboat.

+Eric Harvey of Pitchfork rated the album a 6.8 out of 10, writing that it "shows that Sunny Day Sets Fire know their emotional and sonic niches well."